ncl-mars/Spectres/README.md

 # Spectres
-a blender add-on to implement few tools and a library (shaders + geometry nodes)
+a Blender add-on to implement few tools and a library (shaders + geometry nodes)

 ### Intentions
 - To provide a tool to facilitate the use of materials and nodes.
 - To develop a library among a group of students to respond to their needs, and provide them an easy access to this content

 ### Installation
-Make sure you got the last LTS blender version (3.6.2)
+Make sure you got the last LTS Blender version (3.6.2)

 Download the "Spectres.zip" file :

 - navigate to _dist/Spectres.zip_
 - click on the download raw file button

-and store it somewhere in your file system (ex: _/Documents/Dev/Blender/Addons_).
+Store the zip file somewhere in your file system (ex: _/Documents/Dev/Blender/Addons_), DO NOT UNZIP IT.

 In Blender, open the preferences menu